Catalyst Biosciences Inc. (CBIO) vs. Its Peers: A Comparison

 CBIO) stock’s latest price update

-The stock price of Catalyst Biosciences Inc. (NASDAQ: CBIO) has dropped by -6.49 compared to previous close of 0.24.
-Despite this, the company has seen a gain of 5.59% in its stock price over the last five trading days.
+The stock price of Catalyst Biosciences Inc. (NASDAQ: CBIO) has jumped by 7.91 compared to previous close of 0.23.
+Despite this, the company has seen a gain of 10.51% in its stock price over the last five trading days.

 CBIO’s Market Performance